henryqpham/Doc-Summarizer-AI/README.md

 ## Using it

-Drag one or more PDF / DOCX / TXT files in (or click to choose).
-Each file is extracted in turn and shows a **"N characters read"** count — if that number looks absurdly small, extraction failed and nothing gets summarized.
-Pick **one combined summary** (default) or **each file separately**, hit Summarize, then edit the result if needed and **Copy** or **Download .txt / .doc / PDF** (downloads are date-stamped: `name_report_7_20_2026.pdf`).

-**Compare weeks** (second tab): add last week's exported report on the left, this week's on the right — or one click on **Use latest summary** — and the model reports what's new, what changed, what's completed, and what carried over.
-Nothing persists between sessions on purpose, so "last week" always arrives as the report file you downloaded back then.
+Day-to-day usage lives in [USER-GUIDE.md](USER-GUIDE.md) (plain language, printable).
+The two facts maintainers should know: the **"N characters read"** count is the tripwire that catches silent extraction failures — an absurdly small number means the parse failed and nothing gets summarized — and **nothing persists between sessions** by design, so week-over-week comparison always takes last week's *exported report file* as input (downloads are date-stamped for exactly this: `name_report_7_20_2026.pdf`).

 The output structure lives in [`lib/template.mjs`](lib/template.mjs) — that string is the actual product; replace the placeholder with your real email